 When it comes to sunscreen, there are so many choices you may not know which option is the best sunscreen for kids.
 Sunscreen, or sunblock, protects skin against the sun's ultraviolet A (UVA) and ultraviolet B (UVB) rays, which cause sunburn.

 - Sun protection factor (SPF) of 30 or higher

 - Contains zinc oxide or titanium dioxide (better for sensitive skin)

 - Broad spectrum coverage (meaning the sunscreen protects against both UVA and UVB rays)

-Keep in mind that you don't necessarily need to buy sunscreen that says it is made for infants or children specifically.
+Keep in mind that you don't necessarily need to buy sunscreen that says it is made specifically for infants or children.
 As long as the sunscreen provides all the ingredients above, it is okay and safe for your child says Nnenna Agim, M.D., Division Director of Dermatology at Children's Health℠ and Associate Professor at UT Southwestern.

 Even once you have the right sunscreen on hand, it won't provide the protection you need unless you apply it correctly.
 Follow these tips to make sure your child is protected from the sun, especially when swimming or sweating:

 Sunscreen isn't just for the beach or warm weather.
 You should apply it anytime your child is going to be outdoors.
-Even if it's not sunny, 80 percent of ultraviolet rays still get through the haze.
-In addition, snow reflects 80 percent of the sun's power.
+Even if it's not sunny, 80% of UV rays still get through the haze.
+In addition, snow reflects 80% of the sun's power.

 Spray on sunscreen can be great for saving time, but it puts your child at risk of breathing in harmful chemicals when you spray.
-Opt for lotion-style sunscreen, which also contains moisturizers for the skin.
+Opt for sunscreen lotions, which also contain moisturizers for the skin.
 The thicker and greasier the lotion, the more water resistant it tends to be as well.